Manipuri cuisine

-A side of steamed (a-ngaanba) or boiled vegetables with a hint of sugar (cham-phut) are also quite common as palate cleansers in most meals.
+A side dish of steamed (a-ngaanba) or boiled vegetables with a hint of sugar (cham-phut) are also quite common as palate cleansers in most meals.
 The aromatics of most dishes start with frying bay leaf, chives, onion, garlic, and ginger in mustard oil.
 The rest of the vegetables follow after that.
-Oil is sparingly used in most of the main stews but the sides of kanghou (stir-fried spicy vegetables) and bora (fritters) make up for that.
+Oil is sparingly used in most of the main stews but the side dishes of kanghou (stir-fried spicy vegetables) and bora (fritters) make up for that.
 Fish is also a staple, and appears in every meal, either as ngaari or as roasted or fried pieces.
 While fish is an essential part of the diet, due to increasing prices, fish curry is prepared only occasionally, or during feasts.
-The Meiteis and the Pangals live in the valley of Manipur where freshwater fish from lakes and rivers and ponds had been plentiful until recent times.
-While part of the cuisine has some influences from the cuisines of Southeast Asia, East Asia, Central Asia, Siberia, Micronesia, Polynesia, the Arctic as well as from Assam and West Bengal, the essence remains distinct from any other.
+The Meiteis live in the valley of Manipur where freshwater fish from lakes and rivers and ponds had been plentiful until recent times.
+In Manipur, meals are known as chakluk.

 Basic diet

-The staple diet of Manipur consists of rice, fish, large varieties of leafy vegetables (of both aquatic and terrestrial).
-Manipuris typically raise vegetables in a kitchen garden and rear fishes in small ponds around their house.
+The staple diet of Manipur consists of rice, fish, and large varieties of leafy vegetables (both aquatic and terrestrial).
+Manipuris typically raise vegetables in a kitchen garden and rear fishes in small ponds (pukhri) around their house.
 Since the vegetables are either grown at home or obtained from local market, the cuisines are very seasonal, each season having its own special vegetables and preparations.
 The taste is very different from other Indian cuisines because of the use of various aromatic herbs and roots that are peculiar to the region.